 Fabric and stitching have always fascinated me.
 I have a little embroidered bib that I made for my baby sister when I was not yet five years old.
 By the time I was 9 or 10 years old, I was making many of my own clothes.
 I tried other needlearts – knitting, needlepoint, hand embroidery – but always came back to the sewing machine.
 I made garments for myself, my sister, my cousin, and later, my children.
 Then, in 1988, I had one of those “moments” when something happens, you blink your eyes, and things are changed.
 I picked up a copy of Sew Beautiful, an heirloom sewing magazine.
 I had grown up on a farm in Missouri, gotten a bachelor’s degree in chemistry, and had never seen laces and fabrics like that!
 I was hooked!
 Because I knew how to sew, and because I consider myself more of an engineer than an artist, I easily taught myself how to make those beautifully embellished children’s clothes.
 I did everything by machine, and because I hadn’t been taught the “proper” way of doing the techniques, I developed my own ways.
 Soon I was going far beyond the traditional techniques and coming up with new interpretations.
 Almost before I knew it, I was sewing for that magazine.

-In the summer of 2005 I resigned from Martha Pullen Co., to have more time to follow my new interests.
+In the summer of 2005 I resigned from Martha Pullen Co., to have more time to follow my new interests, although I continued to teach at some of the schools and occasionally contribute to the magazine.
 I still love the gorgeous heirloom garments, and try to come out with several new patterns a year.
 I have more ideas for quilts than I will ever have time to make.
-In addition, I offer patterns and supplies for comfort nightwear, which is also helpful for easing the discomfort of hot flashes from menopause, chemotherapy or thyroid problems.
-And now my website offers original jewelry, much of it combining silver and fibers, made by my daughter Annie.
+I have had a great deal of success incorporating digitized machine embroidery into unique quilts, with many ribbons from major shows, and four quilts residing in the permanent collection of the National Quilt Museum in Paducah, KY.

-I have two grown children.
-My husband, Mark, and I live in Pittsburg, KS, with the companionship of Stella and Fluff the cats, who "help" me with my sewing!
+My husband, Mark, and I live in Pittsburg, KS, with the companionship of a number of cats, who entertain and exasperate us!